 - Your default conversion goal "Revenue-DDA" is set to the metric "ROAS".

 - Your bid strategy "Conversions-Strategy" is set to the KPI "Conversions".

 When Search Ads 360 aligns your bid strategy "Conversions-Strategy" to the default conversion goal, Search Ads 360 creates the paired goal "Revenue-DDA-paired-default-date".

 If you make changes to the default conversion goal, Search Ads 360 will automatically update any paired goals.

-If necessary, for an individual auction-time bid strategy, you can select a conversion target that is different than your default conversion goal.
+If necessary, for an individual auction-time bid strategy, you can select a conversion source that is different than your default conversion goal.
 In step 7 of Turn on auction-time bidding in a Search Ads 360 bid strategy, just choose a different "Conversion source".

-If you want to change the “Conversions” column back to Google Ads Conversion Tracking while auction-time bidding is enabled, do one of the following:
+If you want to change the “Conversions” column back to Google Ads conversion tracking while auction-time bidding is enabled, do one of the following:

-- In Search Ads 360, enable an auction-time bid strategy on the campaigns and set Google Ads Conversion Tracking as the conversion source.
+- In Search Ads 360, enable an auction-time bid strategy on the campaigns and set Google Ads conversion tracking as the conversion source.